Faculty Handbook / Section 7: Teaching and Student/Faculty Interactions

 Grievance Procedure (Panama City Campus)

 Students who allege that academic regulations and procedures have been improperly applied in specific instances may have their grievances addressed through the general academic appeals process.
 In this process, the student brings a complaint first to the instructor, then to the Panama City Associate Dean, and then to the Panama City Dean, stopping at the level at which the complaint is resolved.
 If no resolution is reached in Panama City, then the student will go to the department chair, and finally to the academic dean appropriate to the course involved, stopping at the level at which the complaint is resolved.
-If no resolution is reached, the student brings the complaint to the attention of the Dean of the Faculties for either resolution or referral to the Student Academic Relations Committee of the Faculty Senate.
-A graduate student whose complaint is unresolved must see the Dean of The Graduate School prior to meeting with the Dean of the Faculties.
+If no resolution is reached, the student brings the complaint to the attention of the Vice President for Faculty Development and Advancement for either resolution or referral to the Student Academic Relations Committee of the Faculty Senate.
+A graduate student whose complaint is unresolved must see the Dean of The Graduate School prior to meeting with the Vice President for Faculty Development and Advancement.
 The Student Academic Relations Committee has the authority to direct, through the Vice President for Academic Affairs, that corrective action be taken when justified.

 Student Academic Relations Committee

 The Faculty Senate Committee on Student Academic Relations (SARC) hears appeals from students who allege that decisions about their academic work have been made improperly or unprofessionally in colleges or schools.
 The Committee is a last resort for grievances and does not rule on academic work itself, but on procedures and faculty actions that affect academic work or evaluations of work.
-Referral to SARC takes place through the Associate Dean of the Faculties (644-6876 or http://dof.fsu.edu/).
+Referral to SARC takes place through the Assistant Vice President for Faculty Development and Advancement (644-6876 or http://fda.fsu.edu/).

 Student Conduct Code

 The Student Conduct Code, which governs disruptive behavior in the classroom as well as other non-academic expectations for student conduct, can be found at: http://www.srr.fsu.edu/index.htm.
-The Student Conduct Code is implemented by the Office of Student Rights and Responsibilities, Dean of Students Department.
+The Student Conduct Code is implemented by the Office of Student Rights and Responsibilities, Dean of Students Department, Division of Student Affairs.

 See Appendix B.

 The Florida State University Center for Academic Retention and Enhancement, (CARE), is an academic support unit that assists the University in its outreach and support to undergraduate students who may be disadvantaged due to economic, educational or cultural circumstances.
-CARE provides programs and services that are targeted to first-generation college student and helps to facilitate those students’ preparation, recruitment, adjustment, retention and graduation from college.
-CARE implements programs and services for eligible entering freshman students, as well as for selected area middle and high school students with similar backgrounds and characteristics.
+CARE provides programs and services that are targeted to first-generation college students and helps to facilitate those students’ preparation, recruitment, adjustment, retention and graduation from college.
+CARE implements programs and services for eligible entering first-year students, as well as for selected area middle and high school students with similar backgrounds.
 See http://care.fsu.edu/.